 It is a fact that women, from all over the world, who live long enough will eventually reach the stage of menopause, meaning the end of fertility.
 Though the said phenomenon is universal and the root of occurrence is the same (which is change of hormonal balance), cross-cultural studies show that experience of women in menopausal stage vary and is actually far from being universal.

 Cross-cultural researches from all over the world suggested that women from different countries have varying experiences and approach towards menopause: Symptoms that occur differ per race, range of beliefs about menopause, attitude towards it, and whether or not they will seek treatment vary across cultures.
 How long menopause will last also varies in different cultures.
 Comprehension about menopause in different countries and cultures is a vital step to accurately assist women’s health, quality of life, and wellbeing.

 Research about the varying symptoms of women across the world is one of the most striking discoveries by the experts.
 Several common symptoms associated with menopause that women experience are, hot flashes and night sweats, vaginal dryness, irregular menstruation, headaches, depression and insomnia.
-Though these symptoms have a common cause of occurrence, which is the fluctuating levels of in the body, women at different parts of the world do not uniformly experience all the mentioned signs.
+Though these symptoms have a common cause of occurrence, which is the fluctuating levels of estrogen in the body, women at different parts of the world do not uniformly experience all the mentioned signs.
 Experts say that culture related factors such as diet, lifestyle and climate, affect the different manifestation of symptoms.

 Different occurrences of symptoms are seen in such proven cases like with Japanese women who experience headaches, muscle stiffness and chills; Nigerian women complain about joint aches most of their menopausal phase; Filipino women experience headaches first with preceding hot flashes; while, only few Indian women complain about symptoms they experience during menopausal period.
 Mayan women only noticed menstrual irregularities as they approach menopause, and Lebanese women said they experience fatigue and irritability.